 First, what are the parts of a knife?

 Each knife has a unique and special tang.
-Tang can be attached to the handle in several ways:
+And, the tang can be attached to the handle by several means including:

 - With glue